Keele River: Recreation

-In recent years the Keele River, the less travelled cousin of the South Nahanni River, has become known as a world class destination for wilderness canoeing and rafting, seeing hundreds of people paddle down its lower section each summer.
-This is due to a perfect combination of spectacular rugged mountain scenery, excellent fishing and wildlife viewing and fun but challenging class 2+ whitewater with no portages.
-Swift currents, rapids and aquamarine glacial water in a wilderness setting hundreds of kilometres from the nearest road mean that this river offers a thrill to all who paddle it.
-The Keele is suitable for beginner canoeists when paired with a guided expedition, and intermediate paddlers who wish to challenge it themselves.
-Several outfitting and guiding companies offer guided tours down the Natla/Keele river system during all months of the summer, as well as outfitting services.
-Trips usually depart Norman Wells or Fort Simpson by floatplane and land on the river at the Natla-Keele confluence.
-Trip length is usually between 10 and 14 days; however, it is feasible to have a longer trip by pairing the Keele with the Natla river.
-(Natla is a class 3+ river, and therefore is an experts-only trip).
+In recent years the Keele River, the less travelled cousin of the South Nahanni River, has become a popular destination for wilderness canoeing and rafting.
+This is due to a combination of surrounding mountain sceneries and multiple class 2+ whitewater rivers with no portages.
+Several outfitting and guiding companies offer guided tours down the Natla/Keele river system during all months of the summer.
+Trips usually depart Norman Wells or Fort Simpson by floatplane and land on the river at the Natla-Keele confluence, with trips usually lasting between 10 and 14 days.
 The upper Keele River above the confluence with the Natla is also a class 2-3 navigable waterway, but suffers from accessibility issues, as there are no lakes for a float plane to land on at the headwaters of the river.
 Paddlers looking to go down this section usually access the Keele through the class 3-4 Tischu River after landing on an air strip at Mile 222 of the Canol Road.